 ‘the Romantic tradition’

 Basically, when we mention Romantic or Romanticism, we are referring to the movement and the Romantics, not romance (as in stories only about romance, kisses, and flowers, or only including romantic qualities).
 However, Romanticism as a movement can be quite broad!
 So, we’ve decided to focus on the traits that fit the Silver Petticoat’s interpretation and ultimate creation of Modern Romanticism and our site’s focus.

-And while you can read about the historical movement in more detail HERE, I’ve included a few distinct traits of Romanticism which also pertains to our definition of Modern Romanticism:
+And while you can read about the historical movement in more detail HERE, I’ve included a few distinct traits of Romanticism which also pertains (in part) to our definition of Modern Romanticism:

 - Emphasis on Emotion, Feelings, and Intuition